 The Ultimate Guide to Eco-Friendly Period Products

-In this guide, I’ve tried to cover as many sustainable and eco-friendly period products options as possible.
+In this guide, I’ve tried to cover as many sustainable and eco-friendly period product options as possible.
 I’ve tried a few different options and it’s definitely a case of trial and error.
 Hopefully, you can find something that works for you.
 If not, there’s no shame in using disposable products if none of these work for you or are suitable for your circumstances.

 Menstrual cups are probably the first thing your brain defaults to when it comes to eco-friendly period products.
 However, to be honest, and perhaps to your surprise, I was never really on board with the idea of a menstrual cup.
 I would go as far as to say I was a bit grossed out by the idea.
 So I understand if you are too.
 It wasn’t until after I had my first child that I became a lot more relaxed about the idea.

 It does take a bit of practice.
 First to insert and remove a menstrual cup properly.
 And also to start to feel comfortable using it (much like the learning curve when you first start to use tampons).
 However, once it’s in the cup can stay there for 12 hours.
 Therefore, for the most part, there’s no need to take it out when you’re not at home.
 It’s easily cleaned, and there’s no risk of Toxic Shock Syndrome, even if you forget to take it out.

 There are quite a few suppliers of menstrual cups in the UK.
-The most popular one is Moon Cup*.
-Moon Cup comes in two sizes – one if you’re under 30, and one if you’re over 30 and/or have had a child (which makes you feel really good about yourself and your body!).
-However, there are heaps of other eco-friendly period product brands available at &Keep*, including cups from TOTM and Nudie.
+The most popular one is Moon Cup – available at Ethical Superstore.
+Moon Cup comes in two sizes – one if you’re under 30, and (slightly horrifyingly!) one if you’re over 30 and/or have had a child.
+However, there are heaps of other eco-friendly period product brands available at &Keep, including cups from TOTM and Nudie.